 Here's the inside of a business card I carried for years.
 It compares the practice of law to the practice of sales:

-Like all of today’s entrepreneurs, solos find it challenging to attract clients, manage their businesses, and achieve their financial goals all at once.
+Like all of today’s entrepreneurs, solos find it especially challenging to attract clients, manage their businesses, and achieve their financial goals all at once.
 I’ve worked with lawyers and helped them make amazing strides in building a client base—and a practice—they love.

 Attorney Sarah Poriss, is a solo.
 She interviewed me and others for a free online interview series called The Art of Being Solo: How to Create a Solo Law Practice You Love and Live the Life You Want.
 It explores the issues and challenges faced by solos and small firm attorneys to answer the question “How can we all build a law practice that we love and that inspires us?”